roger-/PyInductor/README.md

 # Note

-Note that the results obtained with this version don't always match the original (likely due to bugs in this one), and that this one is likely a bit outdated, so proceed with caution.
-Also this version requires the diameter of the coil former (`diam_former`) instead of the diameter of the former *plus* the wire.
+Note that the results obtained with this version don't always match the original (likely due to bugs in this one), and that this one is likely a bit outdated.
+Also almost none of the results obtained have been validated, so proceed with caution.

+Finally note this version requires the diameter of the coil former (`diam_former`) instead of the diameter of the former *plus* the wire.

 # Usage